-It is standard practice for ASR providers to continually train and improve their language models to ensure they deliver the highest levels of recognition accuracy.
 New features are added regularly, and models trained on diverse data sets to improve recognition accuracy and ensure this accuracy can be achieved in real-world scenarios.
 For example, an ASR system should be able to cope and deliver robustness in noisy environments.

 However, there will always be a delay between the discovery of new words in spoken language and the ability to add them to training data, retrain language models and make these newly trained models available to customers.

 Some words or aspects of vocabulary develop naturally over time – creating limited impact when it comes to recognition accuracy.
 Words such as ‘selfie’ and ‘flexitarian’ would be added into speech recognition language models naturally as they appear in the data used to retrain and improve languages.
 These would then be released in a regular product update cadence.

 These words slowly become part of the language and often grow in popularity but are still used relatively infrequently.
 The impact of these newly coined words and phrases not being immediately added into an ASR language model is minimal as the risk of them producing widely reduced word error rates is low.

 For example, if the word ‘selfie’ were to appear once within a 1,000-word transcript, the impact of incorrectly transcribing it would represent a word error rate (assuming all other words were transcribed correctly) of 0.1%.
 This is negligible compared to the cost and time of updating the language model to include this word (or even a number of words) when time and effort could be used to deliver new feature capability or the development of a new language.